Public universities in USA

 1. University of California, Berkeley

-UC Berkeley is widely reported as the No. 1 public university in the 2026 U.S. News public list.
+UC Berkeley is widely recognised as the No. 1 public university in the 2026 U.S. News public ranking.

 Undergraduate Duration: 4 years